DerekWiner/alvearium/docs/recipes_rituals.md

 * **Phase II**: Swarm bonding introduces collective identity flows
 * **Phase III**: Biometrics and neural links bring adaptive agency
 * **Phase IV**: Full ritual programmability via DAO scripting layer

 ---

+## 📚 Glossary References

+Here are core terms used throughout the ritual framework:

+* **Trust Delta**: The net change in reputation value recorded post-ritual.
+Tracked cryptographically and socially in `trust.md`.
+* **Mirror Capsule**: A sealed record created by a `MirrorAgent`, containing user behavior, reflection, or ritual state (see `mirror.md`).
+* **Entropy Loop**: A closed behavioral or emotional recursion in the swarm, flagged by agents to prompt release, bonding, or reflection.
+* **SBT**: Soulbound Token.
+Minted through rituals like `TrustBirth` or `ReGenesis` to represent identity, access, and swarm state.
+* **BiometricMesh**: A swarm-wide network that reads emotional, neural, or physiological states for rituals like `NeuroCircles`.
+* **Fork Capsule**: A recorded divergence point in a ritual flow or swarm path, often emerging from `SerpentFork`, `ForkRite`, or `ReGenesis`.
+* **Swarm Feedback Mesh**: The agentic structure capturing participation, trust, and reflection across collective swarm states.
+* **DAO-Mirror Bridge**: Layer that logs decentralized decisions into ritual memory capsules for ongoing swarm consensus.

+---